wavemotion-dave/ColecoDS/README.md

-ColecoDS also allows cartridge and sometimes tape games from "cousin" systems to be played - namely the Sord M5, the Memotech MTX, the SG-1000/3000, the Casio PV-2000 and the venerable MSX1.
+ColecoDS also allows cartridge and sometimes tape games from "cousin" systems to be played - namely the Sord M5, the Memotech MTX, the SG-1000/3000, the Spectravision 3x8 SVI, Casio PV-2000 and the venerable MSX1.

 If you want to play Sord M5 games, you will also need an 8k sordm5.rom bios in the same